 - We are following the guidance from the CDC and our public health division.
 We are prepared with staff, supplies, and equipment to identify, isolate, and treat any patients who seek care at our facilities.

-- Our staff may be wearing masks, gloves, gowns, etc. because they need to get close to patients with symptoms to examine them.
+- Our staff may be wearing masks, gloves, gowns, and goggles or face shields because they need to get close to patients with symptoms to examine them.

 Where can I get more information about coronavirus and COVID-19?